Une suite de matrices sym\'etriques en rapport avec la fonction de Mertens: Abstract

 \section{Abstract}

 In this paper we explore a class of equivalence relations over $\N^\ast$ from which is constructed a sequence of symetric matrices related to the Mertens function.
-From the results of numerical experiments we formulate a conjecture, about the growth of the quadratic norm of these matrices, which implies the Riemann hypothesis.
+From numerical experimentations we formulate a conjecture, about the growth of the quadratic norm of these matrices, which implies the Riemann conjecture.
 This suggests that matrix analysis methods may play a more important part in this classical and difficult problem.